braindead-dev/ask-pg/README.md

 - `KV_URL`: Vercel KV database URL for storing chat data
 - `KV_REST_API_READ_ONLY_TOKEN`: Read-only token for KV REST API access
 - `KV_REST_API_URL`: URL for the KV REST API endpoint

+### Vector Store Setup

+Before the application can function properly, you'll need to:

+1. Upload Paul Graham's essays to OpenAI's vector storage
+2. Get your vector store ID from OpenAI
+3. Update the `vectorStoreId` in `config/ai.ts` with your vector store ID

+Without this setup, the semantic search functionality that helps the AI reference PG's essays will not work.

 ## 🛠️ Tech Stack